 But Chappellet doesn’t let her cavalier treatment bother him on the slopes, and Downhill Racer avoids all the trappings that would typify American sports films by the time Rocky appeared seven years later; it’s tough-minded, unsentimental, rigorous, understated, and refuses to manufacture unearned excitement.
 The film is daring in anchoring itself to a character as unlikable as Chappellet, and Redford never softens to reassure the viewer that he, the actor, may be less arrogant and self-centered than the man he plays.
 Chappellet is a total hard-ass, and while Redford would play hollow men again, he never did so quite this compellingly, with such hunger fueled by the flame of youth.

 The themes of Downhill Racer are clear, having to do with the nature of competition and the cost of success.
-The famous final line of Ritchie’s second film with Redford, The Candidate—“What happens next?” uttered by Redford’s politician just after being elected—is implicit in the ending of Downhill Racer, and it’s curious that so many of Ritchie’s twenty-two films had to do with the vicissitudes of the sporting life—The Bad News Bears, Semi-Tough, Wildcats, Diggstown, The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom, The Scout—or with the vagaries of other forms of public competition, notably The Candidate and Smile.
-It’s hard to know if this came from some deeply rooted interest on Ritchie’s part, since the theme is not developed with significant or evolving complexity over the years, or was simply because it worked well for him at the outset of his career and he was typecast after a fashion, either by the film industry or in his own mind, or both.
+The famous final line of Ritchie’s second film with Redford, The Candidate (1972)—“What happens next?” uttered by Redford’s politician just after being elected—is implicit in the ending of Downhill Racer, and it’s curious that so many of Ritchie’s twenty-two films have to do with the vicissitudes of the sporting life—The Bad News Bears (1976), Semi-Tough (1977), Wildcats (1986), Diggstown (1992), The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom (1993), The Scout (1994)—or with the vagaries of other forms of public competition, notably The Candidate and Smile (1975).
+It’s hard to know whether this came from some deeply rooted interest on Ritchie’s part, since the theme is not developed with significant or evolving complexity over the years, or was simply because it worked well for him at the outset of his career and he was typecast after a fashion, either by the film industry or in his own mind, or both.